Stuycs-K/project03-final-09-chens-xic/DEVLOG.md

 Worked on get_input to better utilize previous functions (20 minutes)

 ### 2025-01-13 - worked on play_list function
 Worked on play_list function to play a playlist of songs from user input.
-Started forking (whole period)
+Started forking + finished forking at home (whole period + 30 min)